DevanB/todos-api/README.md

-# README
+# todos-api

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A small project using Rails 5 core (API) to learn new advances in Rails.
+Possible enhancements might include GraphQL and a front-end.

-* Ruby version
+* Ruby version: 2.3.3

 * System dependencies